The job interview process can be nerve-wracking enough without the added stress of figuring out what to wear.

-Here are my A’s to the Q’s of three common questions I get asked when it comes to knowing what to wear to that all important job chat.
+Here are my A’s to the Q’s of three common questions I get asked when it comes to knowing what to wear to that all-important job chat.

 1. What are the staples to a good interview outfit?
 Do you think it should vary per job?

 The staples for a good job interview, not only vary per job, but per person.
-Traditionally, the common piece of advice given for a job interview outfit is to wear a suit, or black pants, white blouse and a pair of court heels.
+Traditionally, the common piece of advice given for a job interview outfit is to wear a suit, or black pants, a white blouse and a pair of court heels.
 However, these days, as company cultures change from strict, rigid environments, their dress codes are changing with them.
-Understanding the dress code for the job at that particular workplace that you’re applying for is necessary.
+Understanding the dress code for the job at that particular work that you’re applying for is necessary.

 For example, if the job you’re going for is a role in an office environment for a law firm, then it’s highly likely it will be a corporate dress code.
-So, a well fitted blazer, flowing blouse, pencil skirt (or pants) and sharp shoes are great staples.
+So, a well-fitted blazer, flowing blouse, pencil skirt (or pants) and sharp shoes are great staples.